emoji-short/xn--d18h.ml-old/docker-examples/README.md

-# Running Kutt in Docker
+# Running application in Docker

 Assumptions:
-The domain in this example is `kutt.local`.
+The domain in this example is `xn--d18h.local`.
 This needs to be configured in your hosts file for this example to work _as written_.
 You should, of course, modify this domain to suit your needs.

 ### Configure Kutt